 The Reserve Bank has undertaken a review of the capital requirements for locally incorporated banks.
-The review was commenced in 2017, and in December 2019, the Reserve Bank announced its final decisions on this review.
+The review was commenced in 2017, and in December 2019 the Reserve Bank announced its final decisions on this review.
+In November 2020, the Reserve Bank opened consultation (which ended in March 2021) on the details for implementing the final capital review decisions.
 As expected, the total amount of capital required to be held by banks is increasing.
-By the end of the seven-year transition period, which is due to commence on 1 July 2021, banks will be required to hold total regulatory capital of at least 16 per cent of the bank's risk-weighted assets (or at least 18 per cent in the case of systemically important banks).
-Of that regulatory capital, only 2 per cent can be in the form of Tier 2 capital, and only 2.5 per cent can be in the form of Additional Tier 1 capital.
+By the end of the seven-year transition period, banks will be required to hold total regulatory capital of at least 16 per cent of their risk-weighted assets (or at least 18 per cent in the case of systemically important banks).
+Of that regulatory capital, only 2 per cent can be in the form of Tier 2 capital and only 2.5 per cent can be in the form of Additional Tier 1 capital.
+The bank capital increases have been delayed and will not begin until July 2022.
+Other aspects of the capital reforms will commence on 1 July 2021, including new rules around capital instruments.